List of Red Dwarf episodes: Red Dwarf VII (1997)

-After Series VI, co-creator and writer Rob Grant had decided to leave the series to pursue other non-Red Dwarf projects.
-Naylor continued with the series to build towards the often discussed movie, and expanded to eight episodes to meet US syndication requirements.
+After Series VI ended, co-creator and writer Rob Grant decided to leave the series to pursue other projects, but Naylor continued with the series to build towards the often discussed movie, and the series was expanded to eight episodes to meet US syndication requirements.
 To help with the expanding episode number, Naylor brought in the help of other writers such as Paul Alexander.
 Chris Barrie, disappointed with the hectic workload of Series VI, had decided to only take part in four of the episodes.
 Kochanski (now played by Chloë Annett) was brought back as a regular character.

 Changes to the series itself were evident with the mix of science fiction and sit-com episodes throughout.
 This was an attempt by Naylor to move away from the "monster of the week" format that he felt Series VI suffered from.
 Ed Bye also returned to direct the series, after leaving due to scheduling clashes during Series V and VI.
 The studio audience was now removed from the series and, much like feature-length films, the episodes were mostly shot using one camera.
 Episodes were still videotaped, but were digitally processed to look like film, and although there was no live audience, a laughter track was later recorded at a screening of the episodes before an audience.
 The laughter track is only present on some episodes shown on the streaming service Netflix as of 2020.